Lepodisiran from Eli Lilly May Help Lower the Risk of Genetic Heart Disease

 Lilly is moving forward with lepodisiran to late-stage clinical trials.
 The firm is also testing lepodisiran in a Phase 3 trial to see if lowering Lp(a) levels with lepodisiran decreases cardiovascular events like heart attack and stroke.
 This trial enrollment will be done in the course of the year.

 Other drugmakers are also investigating drugs that target Lp(a).
-Silence Therapeutics is developing zerlasiran, Amgen is developing olpasiran, and Novartis is testing pelacarsen.
+Amgen is working on olpasiran, Novartis is testing pelacarsen, and Silence Therapeutics is working on zerlasiran.
 These experimental treatments have the potential to offer choices for people with high levels of Lp(a), a condition that afflicts nearly 1.4 billion people worldwide, including 64 million in the United States.

 The emergence of lepodisiran-type therapy is a very promising advance in cardiovascular medicine.
 It creates new hopes for patients with high genetically determined levels of Lp(a) without having any targeted therapy available currently.
 Further, such studies will prove these therapies as standard for the prevention and treatment of cardiovascular diseases in patients having higher levels of Lp(a).